 Innoweave (Canada) social innovation case studies: [www.innoweave.ca/en/modules/social-enterprise/case-studies]

-Nesst case studies in social enterprise series (http://www.nesst.org/sector-building-initiatives/bestpractices/) South America/Eastern Europe focus; 40 case studies 5-20 p each
+Nesst case studies (https://www.nesst.org/tools-for-entrepreneurs/) South America/Eastern Europe focus; 4 case studies c 10 p each

 Oikos case collection (free cases: http://backup.oikos-international.org/academic/case-collection/free-cases.html) Global cases, business-oriented

 Social Enterprise mark (certification organization for social enterprises in UK) [www.socialenterprisemark.org.uk/markholder-resources/social-enterprise-case-studies/] UK social enterprises 2-3 p each